 Day 10 Transfer to Quito Quito

-Day 12 Cuicocha Lake, Transfer to Quito & Depart
+Day 12 Hike Around Laguna de Cuicocha, Transfer to Quito, Depart

 Detailed Itinerary

-In Quito, explore Ecuador's capital city with a local guide
+Explore the historic plazas of Ecuador's capital with a local guide

-In the afternoon, explore Quito with a guided tour, and see its plazas organized among Andes mountain peaks.
-See Baroque La Compañía de Jesús church with its gold-covered interior and La Basílica del Voto, the largest neo-Gothic church in the Americas.
-Take a walk down La Ronda, one of the oldest streets in the city, then head to Panecillo Hill for skyline views.
-As the sun sets, find a restaurant for dinner, and if you are up for it, check out the city's nightlife.
+In the afternoon, explore Quito's UNESCO-listed historic center with a guided tour.
+See the Baroque Iglesia de la Compañía de Jesús with its gold-covered interior and La Basílica del Voto Nacional, the largest neo-Gothic church in the Americas.
+Take a walk down La Ronda, one of the oldest streets in the city, then head up the slopes of El Panecillo for skyline views.
+As the sun sets, find a restaurant for dinner, and if you're up for it, check out the city's nightlife.

-This morning, see a different perspective of Quito as you ride a cable car to the slopes of Pichincha volcano on the eastern side of the city.
+This morning, get a different perspective as you ride a cable car to the slopes of the Pichincha volcano on the eastern side of the city.
 From there, take photos of the skyline and Pichincha's highest peaks, Wawa Pichincha and Ruku Pichincha, and go for a walk through a páramo high-altitude ecosystem.
 Follow a path that leads to the Ruku Pichincha summit as far as you'd like, and then return to the cable car station for a ride back down to Quito.

 For lunch, learn about Ecuador's traditional cooking with dishes such as locro de papa (potato stew), bolon de verde (plantain dumplings), and encocado de pescado (fish in coconut sauce).
 Before your cooking class, visit a market to buy the ingredients needed for each dish.
 Listen as a Quito chef explains traditional recipes and shows you the steps to follow to create a memorable meal.

-Day 3: Mitad del Mundo & Transfer to Mindo
+Day 3: Visit Mitad del Mundo, Transfer to Mindo's Cloud Forest

 See the equatorial divide at the "Middle of the World"

-Start today at Quito's Mitad del Mundo (Middle of the World) monument, where you'll see the divide between the Northern and Southern Hemispheres 656 feet (200 m) north of the equator line.
-Next door, visit the Intiñan Museum to learn about Ecuadors' past and present culture.
-After your trip to both hemispheres, you can head to Casa Agave, where you'll see the process for making agave juice and liquor and how the plant is also used to create clothing and instruments.
+Start today at Quito's Mitad del Mundo (Middle of the World) monument, where you can see the equatorial divide and hop between hemispheres.
+Next door, visit the Intiñan Museum to learn about Ecuador's past and present culture.
+Afterward, head to Casa Agave, where you'll see the process for making agave juice and liquor and how the plant is also used to create clothing and instruments.
 Explore a garden, museum, and distillery and taste agave in its many forms, including miske, which is similar to mezcal.

 If you've worked up an appetite from this morning's sightseeing, sample traditional Ecuadorian flavors with ingredients straight from the garden at the restaurant El Patio.
 Look for fritada quiteña (braised pork), cuarato de cuy (guinea pig), and fanesca (soup topped with hard-boiled egg, fried plantains, and nuts) on the menu.